Chairman’s Corporate Governance Statement

 The Group undertakes regular informal evaluations of the performance and effectiveness of the Board and that of each Director and its Committees.
 Suggestions regarding the strategic direction of the Group are covered during monthly Board meetings.

-Responsibility for assessing and monitoring the performance of the executive directors lies with the independent non-executive directors.
+Responsibility for assessing and monitoring the performance of the Executive Directors lies with the Non-Executive Directors.
 External advice is taken as appropriate.

-The Company Secretary, David Rock, ensures that all Directors are updated with changes in relevant legislation and regulation.
+The Company Secretary, in conjunction with external advisers, ensures that all Directors are updated with changes in relevant legislation and regulation.
 External advice is also taken as appropriate.

 Principle 9